heyqule/enemy_race_manager/README.md

 Planet Aiur and Char use new minerals and geyser nodes.
 They offer slightly different manufacture workflow.

+### Boss discovery

+Using PSI radar in enemy's home world will reveal their master mind.
+Are you able to beat them for rewards?

 ### Remote API Support

 * [Remote API Doc](https://github.com/heyqule/enemy_race_manager/blob/main/doc/remote_api.md)